silaspe/maths/docs/rand.md

 $900$ Lines.

 The reason why you look into the sky when you miss someone is because your dad reached escape velocity when he left.

+.

+Have a happy- sorry, a sad and existential ash Wednesday.